ajcrites/team-stanton/_posts/2015-02-14-android-webview.markdown

  - `WebViewClient` class controls the rendering of the content e.g. form submission
  - `WebSettings` provides lot of setting options such as enabling javascript through `setJavaScriptEnabled()`
  - As described earlier through `addJavascriptInterface(Object,String)` method java objects can be injected into webview.

+# Supporting Different Screen Densities

+Android devices are divided into three categories based on screen densities: low, medium and high.
+By Default `Webview` scales web page for a medium density device.
+But using certain features the appropriate device densities can be targeted:

+ - First `window.devicePixelRatio` DOM property which specifies the scaling to be applied.
+If its value is `1.0` the targeted device is medium density one and default scaling is used, if value is `1.5` device is having high density and scaling of `1.5` is applied and value of `0.75` scales by the same amount for low density device.
+ - `-webkit-device-pixel-ratio` CSS media query which supports value of 0.75,1,1.5 respectievly for low, medium and high density devices. e.g. high density devices can be targeted as:

+ 	`<link rel="stylesheet" media="screen and (-webkit-device-pixel-ratio:1.5)" href="hdpi.css" />`

 # Enhancements in KitKat